Keto Shrimp Fried Rice Recipe [Grain-free, Paleo]

 How to Prepare Shrimp

 It may not be the most straightforward of sea creatures to prepare, but tasty shrimp are worth a little effort.
+You’ll be so happy you spent the time making this keto shrimp fried rice recipe as soon as you take the first bite.

 I like to use kitchen shears to get the shell off.
 Just cut the top of the shell, stopping when you hit the tail.
 Peel back from both sides.